doctor-home/doctor_at_home_backend/README.md

 * Navigate to doctor_at_home

-* Run mvn clean package to build jar files if doesn't exist already in directory target/
+* Run mvn clean package to build jar files if it doesn't exist already in the directory: "target/"

+* Run mvn package spring-boot:run to run application locally

-* Run "docker-compose up" to build images and start container
+* Run "docker-compose up" to build images and start dockrer containers

 * Run "docker-compose up -d" to build docker containers and run in detached mode